renekreijveld/rsformpro-bootstrapped/README.md

 ﻿RSForm Pro Bootstrapped
 =================

 Although RSForms Pro comes with a HTML5 Responsive layout it lacks the Bootstrap Layout.
-RSForm Pro Bootstrapped provides the Bootstrap Layout.
+RSForm Pro Bootstrapped provides the Bootstrap Layout for Bootstrap 2.

 Quick Start